Frequently Asked Questions

 I only have light clothing - is it safe to climb Ben Nevis?

-Ben Nevis is a mountain, the UK's highest, and as such is exposed to the absolute worst conditions the weather can throw at it including extremely high winds, sub-zero temperatures, heavy rain, snow and blizzards - sometimes all at once, therefore it is essential that anyone climbing it takes suitable precautions and dresses appropriately.
-Light clothing that is adequate at sea level is unlikely to provide suitable protection except on the fairest days of summer.
+Ben Nevis is a mountain, the UK's highest, and as such is exposed to the absolute worst conditions the weather can throw at it including extremely high winds, sub-zero temperatures, heavy rain, snow and blizzards - sometimes all at once, therefore it is essential that anyone climbing it takes suitable precautions and dresses appropriately, even in summer.
+Light clothing that is adequate at sea level is unlikely to provide suitable protection except on the warmest of fair summer days.

 I don't have a map or compass - will it be okay to climb Ben Nevis?